omahacodeschool/ruby-prompt__arrays/lib/arrays.md

 By using the each and map methods.

+The each method runs each element through the block and returns the value/s you are calling for.
+With map method the block calls to each element the same way as in the each method but returns the value/s in a new array.

 ["hi", "bye"].map { |s| s.reverse } returns ["ih", "eyb"]

 # How do you add elements to an Array?